8 Foods that Cause Mucus

 - Condensed milk

 Red meats and eggs can also cause an increase in mucus and phlegm.
 These foods contain high levels of proteins and this can cause mucus to accumulate in the throat and airways.
+Red meats and eggs are also known to create as much mucus as dairy products can.

 Animal fats and oils